European-Unified-ID/EUID-docs/api/v2/getting-started/gs-encryption-decryption.md

 ```
 ### Response Example

-For example, a decrypted response to the [POST /token/generate](../endpoints/post-token-generate.md) request for an email address in the [preceding example](#request-example), may look like this:
+For example, a decrypted response to the [POST /token/generate](../endpoints/post-token-generate.md) request for an email address in the [preceding example](#request-example), might look like this:

 ```json
 {